Inga-Helgadottir/CA2/README.md

+This project requires that you have a functional droplet up and running with tomcat and SQL

 # How to use the startcode

 ## To deploy with a push to github

 ### Change the following lines in the pom.xml file
+in line 19

 <remote.server>https://edu.bugelhartmann.dk/manager/text</remote.server>

 to

 <remote.server>Your domain name here</remote.server>

+and

+in line 23

+<db.name>CA2</db.name>

+to

 <db.name>Your database name here</db.name>

+### Making a database

+you can make an empty database, then change the database and password in the persistance file

+and then you can run the main method in the Populator (src/main/java/facades/Populator.java)

+this can generate dummy data in the database, all you need to do is change the userName and pass

+remember not to put that on github if it is sensitive

+you can do the same with the test database (src/main/java/utils/SetupTestUsers.java)

+### The available REST endpoints

+#### api/login

+for at logge ind

+#### api/info/pokemon

+for at se en liste af 10 pokemons

+#### api/info/swapi

+for at se alle informationer om Luke Skywalker

+#### api/info/all

+get the number of users

+#### api/info/user

+gets a users name with a message, you need to be a user to see this

+#### api/info/admin

+gets an admins name with a message, you need to be an admin to see this

 ------------------------------------------------------------------------------------------------------------------------
 *This project is meant as start code for projects and exercises given in Flow-1+2 (+3 using the security-branch) at http://cphbusiness.dk in the Study Program "AP degree in Computer Science"*